Mark Strolenberg

-Mark Frans Strolenberg (born 5 April 1979) is a Dutch politician of the conservative liberal People's Party for Freedom and Democracy (VVD).
-He founded an Internet company at the age of eighteen and later worked as an IT professional for different companies.
-Strolenberg, born and raised in Hoogeveen, served on the town's municipal council next to his job between 2009 and 2021, and he has been a member of his local water authority in the years 2004–23 with a short hiatus.
-He unsuccessfully ran for member of the House of Representatives in the March 2021 general election, but he was appointed to that body in September after the resignation of Tamara van Ark.
+Mark Frans Strolenberg (born 5 April 1979) is a Dutch entrepreneur and former politician of the conservative-liberal People's Party for Freedom and Democracy (VVD).
+He founded an Internet company at the age of 18 and later worked as an IT professional for different companies.

+Born and raised in Hoogeveen, he served on its municipal council next to his job between 2009 and 2021, and was a member of his local water authority in the years 2004–21 with a 2008–10 hiatus.
+He unsuccessfully ran for member of the House of Representatives in the March 2021 general election, but was appointed to that body in September after the resignation of Tamara van Ark.
+He held his seat until 2023, when he did not run for re-election.